Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 and many others features..

-= LIVE PREMIUM VERSION DEMO for Enjoy Plugin for social media feed pictures: = [http://www.mediabetaprojects.com/enjoy-instagram-premium/](http://www.mediabetaprojects.com/enjoy-instagram-premium/)
+= LIVE PREMIUM VERSION DEMO for Enjoy Instagram: = [http://www.mediabetaprojects.com/enjoy-instagram-premium/](http://www.mediabetaprojects.com/enjoy-instagram-premium/)

+Contributors:
+F.Prestipino, F.Di Pane Masi, A.Nucita and F.Micali

 == Installation ==

 Installation and Configuration are very simple :

-1. After you have installed and activated the plugin , go to Settings and follow the instructions on the screen.
+1. After you have installed and activated the plugin , go to Settings - > Enjoy Instagram and follow the instructions on the screen.
-2. To add shortcode to editor click on the plugin icon and choose where include a Carousel View or a Grid View.
+2. To add shortcode to editor click on the  Enjoy Instagram icon and choose where include a Carousel View or a Grid View.
 3. Configure the display of your shortcodes from the plugin settings page
-4. To add to the Sidebar Enjoy plugin for social media feed pictures go to Appearance - > Widgets and configure.
+4. To add to the Sidebar Enjoy Instagram go to Appearance - > Widgets and configure to your liking widgets Enjoy Instagram

 == Frequently Asked Questions ==